simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Conditional-Logic-in-ResearchKit/Conditional-Logic-in-ResearchKit.md

 ### Managing Form Item Visibility

-To conditionally hide or show a question based on results from questions within the same form, familiarize yourself with the following classes.
+Familiarize yourself with the following classes to conditionally hide or show a question based on results from questions within the same form.

 - `ORKResultSelector` - Same as the section above.
 - `ORKResultPredicate` - Same as the section above.
 - `ORKPredicateFormItemVisibilityRule` - A class that determines if the formItem it's attached to is hidden or visible if a given `ORKResultPredicate` is true.

-Following the previous example, use the same questions as before, but now with both residing on the same page.
+Following the previous example, use the same questions, but now with both on the same page.

 - **Answering yes**: makes the apple choice question visible.